 Mick Travis is a reporter who is about to shoot a documentary on Britannia Hospital, an institution which mirrors the downsides of British Society.
 It's the day when Her Royal Highness is ...
 See full summary »

 Corey Anders, an average California teenager, finds an unusual-looking bottle on the beach while surfing.
 He opens it, and a beautiful genie named Jeannie emerges.
 Her bumbling, corpulent sidekick genie Babu also emerges, and the two become Corey's servants.
-Most of the show's plots found Corey trying to live a normal teenager's life, while keeping the genies' identities secret, and teaming up with Jeannie to repair the damages caused by Babu's bungling.
+Most of the series' plots found Corey trying to live a normal teenager's life, while keeping the genies' identities secret, and teaming up with Jeannie to repair the damages caused by Babu's bungling.
 Written by

 Marty McKee <firstname.lastname@example.org>

 3 of 6 people found this review helpful.